GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 The three active air purification approaches outlined above differ significantly in scale, technology, and objectives:

-* **Biological Algae Systems** → Reduce PM and NOx locally, provide aesthetic value, and offer cooling effects.
+* **Biological Moss Systems** → Reduce PM and NOx locally, provide aesthetic value, and offer cooling effects.
 However, they have limited gas capture capacity and high maintenance costs.
 * **Electrostatic Towers** → Effective for local PM reduction and have low energy consumption.
 However, they cannot remove gaseous pollutants and have a very narrow range of effectiveness.
 * **Direct Air Capture (DAC)** → Targets CO₂ exclusively and is critical for global climate efforts.
 However, it does not clean urban air directly and still faces challenges in energy demand and cost.